What Types of Foods Should I Avoid While Wearing Braces?

 How Long Will I Have to Wear My Braces?

 The answer to this question is an entirely personal one – meaning that it will depend not only on your bite but any other orthodontic issues that you may have.
-Typically, the length of treatment for most people will range from between 12 and 24 months.
+Typically, the length of treatment for most people will range from 12 to 24 months.

 Am I Too Old for Braces?